 - pneumatic mode selector set to FLIGHT

 - control stick in full forward position

 - trim pressure less than 3 bar

-- "Canopy" light OFF (if installed)

 When activated the pneumatic clutch is activated and engine torque is transmitted through a 90° gearbox and drive to the pinion which is engaged by another small pneumatic actuator into the geared ring of the rotor head.
 The drive pinion is sliding on a helical gear to provide automatic lock-out in case of rotor RPM overrun.
 In order to allow necessary changes in length both pre-rotator drive shafts feature a sliding sleeve coupling.